Eppo-exp/eppo-docs/docs/experiment-analysis/creating-experiments.md

 ![Adding metrics to a new experiment](/img/building-experiments/adding_metrics.png)

-All metrics are defined by their Entity (User, Anonymous visitor, etc.), so only metrics based on the same entity as the assignment will be available here.
+All metrics are defined by their Entity (User, Anonymous visitor, etc.), so only metrics based on the same entity as the experiment will be available here.

 Note that if you can’t find the metric that you are looking for, anyone with the Data Owner role can Create a new one from this screen.